When Did the Word Become Flesh in John 1:14?

 John 1:1c uses the copula ‘was’ to join ‘god’ and ‘the word’: “the word was God.”
 In the Greek this is literally “God was the word”, where ‘the word’ is the subject with the definite article and ‘god’ is the predicate nominative without the definite article.
 The predicate nominative comes first for emphasis.

 There are a range of possible interpretations.
-Robert Hommel does an excellent job summarizing the grammatical issues in The Apologists Bible Commentary on John 1.
+Robert Hommel does an excellent job summarizing the grammatical issues (PDF) in The Apologists Bible Commentary on John 1.
 Kermit Zarley discusses the competing views in more detail, including the pros and cons of the major options.
 Those options are shown below in (roughly) increasing order of definiteness:

 #PhrasePredicate Nominative Use